ZeTofZone/comfyui_Tof-s-nodes/README.md

 ### ==[Random Any](#Random_Any)==

-- A node which can choose randomly something, with any number of inputs.
+- A node which can choose randomly any type of input, with any number of inputs.

 <br>